FMI-QC-2020/docker_tut/docker/intro.md

 Hi!
-It is Docker Compose guide for DevOps.
+It is Docker and DockerCompose guide for DevOps.
 Good luck!